 - It is strictly forbidden to take any action against the other player that prevents them from saying the word “BASTA”. (e.g. gagging).

 - If there is a threat to life and/or health or if an accident / injury / serious illness occurs, the game must be stopped immediately.
 Players in the vicinity must provide assistance to the injured party and notify the organisers of the accident.
 Both injured and assisting players should (if the situation allows it) wear reflective vests (enter ghost mode).

 4. Ghost Mode

-5. Game Areas (IN-/OFF-GAME, IN-/OFF-ASG zones)
+5. Game Area (IN-/OFF-GAME, IN-/OFF-ASG zones)

 - The game area is divided into zones:

-– as well as the IN-ASG and OFF-ASG zones in the IN-GAME zone in which use of ASG weapons is (respectively) allowed and prohibited.
+- OFF-GAME – in which the game is suspended (e.g. catering and sanitary areas)as well as the IN-ASG and OFF-ASG zones, both placed inside the IN-GAME zone where the use of ASG weapons is (respectively) permitted and prohibited.

-6. IGOR System
+6. The IGOR System